pangeo-data/pangeo-tutorial-gallery/Readme.md

 [pangeo-tutorial](https://github.com/pangeo-data/pangeo-tutorial) notebooks.
 It is configured to automatically build itself using [binderbot](https://github.com/pangeo-gallery/binderbot).
-It is linked, via a git submodule, the the
+It is linked, via a git submodule, to the
 [gallery website repo](https://github.com/pangeo-gallery/pangeo-gallery).
 Whenever the notebooks are updated in this, repository dispatch is used to trigger a gallery rebuild.
 This keeps